 Notes

-- If you don't have a Dutch Oven, you can use the insert of a crock-pot (and the lid) or any deep enameled stoneware you might have, just cover it with foil.
+- If you don't have a Dutch Oven, you can use the insert of a crock-pot (not the lid) or any deep enameled stoneware you might have, just cover it with foil.

 - Aerate your flour before measuring.
 Use a large spoon or spatula and stir the flour around to incorporate some air.
 Since flour settles in the bag or container, you should aerate it so you don’t use too much flour and make your bread dry.